nmorey/git-maintain/README.md

  - `maintain.mail-format`: Specify how release annoucement emails are sent.
 Can be:
    - `imap_send`: Store prepared email in an IMAP folder.
 See `main git-imap-send` for more infos.
 This is the default value.
    - `send_email`: Generates a file which is compatible with git send-email

+# License

+Unless otherwise stated, everything in this repo is covered by the following copyright notice:

+    Copyright (c) 2018 SUSE

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3, as published by the Free Software Foundation.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.